antra-tess/llmframe/README.md

 # Connectome

-An architectural framework for digital minds, emphasizing connections, agency, context management, and coherent experiences across different environments.
+An architectural framework for digital minds, emphasizing neural-like connections, agency, context management, and coherent experiences across different environments.

 > The name "Connectome" is inspired by neuroscience, where a connectome is a comprehensive map of neural connections in the brain.
 Similarly, this platform creates a sophisticated network of connections between digital minds while maintaining their individual experiences and perspectives.